Psychiatrists in 45342

 Miamisburg, OH 45342

-Hi, I’m Emily Bush.
-I’m a dual-certified Psychiatric Mental Health Nurse Practitioner and Family Nurse Practitioner, and I’ve been practicing as a nurse practitioner since 2015.
-My approach is grounded in evidence-based care, but always tailored to your unique story, values, and goals.
+I’m Emily Bush, PMHNP, FNP-C, a dual-certified Psychiatric Mental Health Nurse Practitioner and Family Nurse Practitioner, and I’ve been practicing since 2015.
+I love working with people of all ages and backgrounds, and one of my greatest strengths is taking the time to really listen and understand each person’s story, values, and goals.

-Hi, I’m Emily Bush.
-I’m a dual-certified Psychiatric Mental Health Nurse Practitioner and Family Nurse Practitioner, and I’ve been practicing as a nurse practitioner since 2015.
-My approach is grounded in evidence-based care, but always tailored to your unique story, values, and goals.
+I’m Emily Bush, PMHNP, FNP-C, a dual-certified Psychiatric Mental Health Nurse Practitioner and Family Nurse Practitioner, and I’ve been practicing since 2015.
+I love working with people of all ages and backgrounds, and one of my greatest strengths is taking the time to really listen and understand each person’s story, values, and goals.

 I am accepting new clients and take most insurances.
 I would love to work with you on your mental health.
 Your next step is to call Wood stream Wellness and ask to be scheduled with Janet.
 937-759-0545